 Professor Avani Mehta Sood is a social psychologist and legal scholar who joined the Berkeley Law faculty in 2013.
 She teaches Criminal Law, Evidence, and a seminar on Law & Psychology.

 Sood earned a J.D. from Yale Law School, where she served as an editor of the Yale Law Journal and was awarded the Robert L. Bernstein Fellowship in International Human Rights.
-She also earned an A.B. summa cum laude, an M.A., and a Ph.D. in Psychology from Princeton University, where she trained under social psychologist John Darley and was awarded the Center for Human Values Graduate Prize Fellowship, the Laurance S. Rockefeller Graduate Prize Fellowship, and the Fellowship of Woodrow Wilson Scholars.
+She earned an A.B. summa cum laude, an M.A., and a Ph.D. in Psychology from Princeton University, where she trained under social psychologist John Darley and was awarded the Center for Human Values Graduate Prize Fellowship, the Laurance S. Rockefeller Graduate Prize Fellowship, and the Fellowship of Woodrow Wilson Scholars.

 A.B., Princeton University (1999)